ninchat/ninchat-api/api.md

 - `user_realms` : object
 - `user_realms_member` : object (optional)

-`session_host` contains a hostname which should be used in subsequent connections for this session.
+If specified, `session_host` contains a hostname which should be used in subsequent connections for this session.

 If a new user was created, then `user_auth` contains a generated password which may be used in future [`create_session`](#create_session) actions by the